michaelajao/Anuerysm_transientFlow_PINNs/README.md

 ```

 This script will:
-- Load raw data from CSV files
+- Load raw data from CSV files in `data/WSS_data/`
 - Clean and normalize the data
 - Add cardiac cycle time information
 - Save processed datasets to `data/processed/`

 ### 2. Training PINNs Models

-To train models on the processed data:
+The `main.py` file contains the full training pipeline for the PINNs models, including data loading, model initialization, training, and evaluation.
+You can skip the dataset preprocessing step and run the `main.py` script directly.

 ```bash
 python -m aneurysm_pinns.main
 ```

 The training process will:

 - Initialize neural networks for pressure, velocity components, and wall shear stress
 - Apply physics-informed constraints using Navier-Stokes equations
 - Enforce boundary conditions